robbiebarrat/plant-art/README.md

 ## If you are using processing 3 to generate art

-* Use `read_voltage.pde` to help you read the voltage from processing. `visualize.pde` will draw a graph of the voltage.
-I may add a sample program later
+* Use `read_voltage.pde` to help you read/graph the voltage from processing.
+If it's working, you should see a slightly noisy function that hangs around a constant value for the most part.

-## If you are using python to generate art

-* Use `plant_voltage.py` to help you read the voltage from python. *more details will be added in the next day or two*
+* Use `template.pde` as a base program for your artwork; while in the `draw` loop, you can get the value of the plant anytime through the variable `plantValue` (which is a float).